TouK/nussknacker/README.md

 ## Scala compatibility

-Currently we do support Scala 2.11 and 2.12, we cross publish versions.
+Currently we do support Scala 2.12, we will cross publish when Flink supports Scala >= 2.13.

 ## Flink compatibility